 Before incidents happen, software product owners adopt vulnerability reporting as part of an overall proactive security approach.
-They co-opt/support white hats or independent researchers to discover vulnerabilities in their software, sometimes through a curated bugbounty programme.
-Once discovered, a vulnerability is reported and the product owner is then given time (typically 90 days based on industry practice) to patch their software, publish the vulnerability (such as by filing a CVE - see box below) and crediting the white hat/independent researcher.
-This allows both the software product owner and users to undertake proactive steps to enhance overall security.
+They co-opt and support white hats or independent researchers to discover vulnerabilities in their software, sometimes through a curated bug-bounty programme.
+Once discovered, the vulnerability is reported and the product owner is then given time (typically 90 days, based on industry practice) to patch their software, publish the vulnerability (such as by filing a CVE - see box below) and crediting the white hat or independent researcher.
+This allows both the software product owners and users to undertake proactive steps to enhance overall security.